The History of the Parish of Rochdale

 - James del Holt stood bail for adherents of the Lollard movement.

-- Robert Holt of Chesum and his brother, James Holt, were named as parties
+- Robert Holt of Chesum and his brother, James Holt, and Sit John

 involved in the matrimonial scandal and legal negotiations of Thomas Howarth.